Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Rural and Northern Canada.
-This pilot was launched in 2019 and creates a path to permanent residence for skilled foreign workers who want to work and live in participating rural communities in Ontario, Manitoba, Saskatchewan, Alberta or British Columbia.
+This pilot was launched in 2019 and creates a path to permanent residence for skilled foreign workers who want to work and live in participating rural communities in Ontario, Manitoba, Saskatchewan, Alberta or BC.

 4. Apply for work in a specific industry or field

 You may be able to move to Canada as a skilled worker or tradesperson.
-If you don’t qualify for these designations, there are a couple of different options you can explore, including:
+If you don’t qualify for these designations, there are a couple of different options you can explore.
+These include the following:

 5. Get sponsored by family members or as a refugee

 If you’re looking to move to Canada from your home country permanently, you might like to see if any of your immediate family members who are permanent residents or citizens of Canada might be willing to help you get across the border.
 You’ll most commonly be sponsored by your parents, children or spouse as it can be much harder for siblings and more distant relatives like aunts and uncles to sponsor you.

 You may also qualify to move to Canada if you’re a refugee or asylum seeker, or you can get sponsored under Canada’s “Private Sponsorship of Refugees” program.

 How is COVID-19 affecting immigration to Canada?